<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Financial Aid Offered

 Let's understand these numbers a little better.
-Remember, in all 3 situations, the financial need numbers are assuming that the student is paying $15,000 out of pocket.
+Remember, in all 3 situations, the financial need numbers assume the student is paying $15,000 out of pocket.
 Now, each of these schools can decide how it might help meet a student's need using the school's financial aid.
 We explore each potential scenario below.

-After learning of the financial aid amount that each college offers, let’s look at what will be owed.
+Now that we've learned the financial aid amount each college offers, let’s look at what will be owed.

 balance owed

 Let’s look at these numbers a bit differently.
-Since the SAI is a number that the colleges are assuming a student can pay, here are the total out of pocket expenses for a student, if they accept the total financial aid award, including loans, which have to be paid back, and work-study, which has to be earned.
+Since the SAI is a number that the colleges assume a student can pay, here are the total out-of-pocket expenses for a student, if they accept the total financial aid award, including loans, which have to be paid back, and work-study, which have to be earned.

 Screen Shot 2018-01-12 at 2.06.52 PM.png